danii-nebot/HS-todo-tdd/README.md

 Once you are finished, running `npm run test:coverage MovieList` should pass all the tests, report full green coverage and not output any errors, and same with `npm run test:coverage moonScore`.

+## Level 3

+Complete the test suite for this async component!

+**Important**: Do not change the implementation of the component in order to complete the tests.

+Tip: This level can be challenging.
+Take note of the errors you might be getting on the test runs while trying different approaches.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).